joravkumar/GCTranscriptionConnector-Google/README.md

       "enableTranslation": true
     }
     ```
-  - Used for transcription via Google Cloud Speech-to-Text.
+  - Used for transcription via Google Cloud Speech-to-Text or OpenAI Speech-to-Text.
   - Defaults to "en-US" if not provided.
   - Normalized to BCP-47 format using `normalize_language_code`.